Are European Equities Still Providing Safety?

 Welcome to Thoughts on the Market.
-I'm Graham Secker, Morgan Stanley's Chief European and UK Equity Strategist.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about our latest thoughts on European equities and our preference for owning cyclical value companies into year end.
-It's Tuesday, September the 14th, at 2:00 p.m. in London.
+I'm Graham Secker, Head of Morgan Stanley's European Equity Strategy Team.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the deflating safety cushion for European equities.
+It's Tuesday, February the 21st at 3 p.m. in London.

 With the benefit of hindsight, it's relatively easy to justify the European equity rally since the start of October, given that we've seen an improvement in the macro news flow against a backdrop of low valuation and depressed investor sentiment and positioning.
 While the macro outlook could continue to improve from here, we think the safety cushion that low valuation and depressed sentiment had previously provided has deflated considerably as investors have been drawn back into the market by rising price momentum.
 On valuation, the MSCI Europe Index still looks quite inexpensive on a next 12 month forward PE of 13, however the same ratio for Europe's median stock has risen to 16, which is at the upper end of its historic range.
 Admittedly, a less padded safety cushion is not necessarily a problem if the fundamental economic and earnings trends continue to improve.
 However, there is now considerably less margin for any disappointment going forward.

 This rebound in European equities has been led primarily by cyclical sectors who have outperformed their defensive peers by nearly 20% over the last six months.
 Historically, this pace of outperformance has tended to be a good sign, suggesting that we had started a new economic cycle with further upside for cyclical stocks ahead.
 However, while this sounds encouraging, we see three caveats that warrant caution rather than optimism at this point.